JusJae/CI_MS1_HomePhitness/README.md

  I used GitPod/Visual Studio Code as the IDE application with Git for version control of this project.

 - GitHub:
-    GitHub has been used to create a repository to host the project and receive updated commits from GitPod.
+    GitHub has been used to create a repository to host the project and receive updated commits from Visual Studio Code.

 - Balsamiq:
     I used Balsamiq to create the wireframes for the site to help me with the basic structure the layout and have a guide to design the project with.

 - Coolors:
-    This colour palette selector tool was used to see what colour would work well on the site.
+    This online colour palette selector tool was used to see what colour would work well on the site.

 - Canva:
   Used to design the logo and 404 error page image.